Conflux-Chain/conflux-documentation/docs/general/conflux-basics/spaces.md

 ## **Internal Contract CrossSpaceCall**

-CrossSpaceCall is an internal contract located in **`CoreSpace`** with hex40 format address **`0x08880000000000000000000000000000000000000006`**.
+CrossSpaceCall is an internal contract located in **`Core Space`** with hex40 format address **`0x08880000000000000000000000000000000000000006`**.
 The specific interface of the contract can be found in its **[interface documentation](../../core/learn/core-space-basics/internal-contracts/crossSpaceCall.md)**.

 The internal contract CrossSpaceCall provides several functions.

 1. It enables the cross-space transfers of CFX.
-2. It enables deploy contracts to eSpace from CoreSpace.
+2. It enables deploy contracts to eSpace from Core Space.
-3. It enables eSpace contract methods to be called in CoreSpace.
+3. It enables eSpace contract methods to be called in Core Space.

 The cross-space transfers of CFX are synchronous and can be done within one transaction.
 It is simpler, safer, and faster compared to cross-chain transfers.